Click here to view the Approved Solid Waste Plan for 2015-2029

 In July 2014 the JBRSW Authority Board made the decision to pass a resolution to implement the Charge “reasonable rates and charges” under Revised Code 343.08 and 343.011 to expand the Charge to a maximum rate of $12.54 per improved parcel per year beginning in 2014, and began to be collected in 2015.
 Again, our last resort is to assess against property owners, but we had to finance the programs required by the state and had no choice.
 In July 2015 the Board passed a resolution to reduce the Charge rates and charges for 2016 from $12.54 to $9.52.
 On September 7th, 2017 the Authority Board passed a resolution to reduce the rates and charges for 2018 from $9.52 to $4.75.

 The Solid Waste Plan for 2015-2029 includes two additional funding source options:

 3. DESIGNATION FEES – fees collected from MSW (municipal solid waste) generated in our two Counties that is taken to any designated landfill.
 Only landfills that have been approved by contract can accept MSW from our District.

 4. GENERATION FEES – fee charged to everyone from in the District that generates MSW taken in-district or out-of-district/in state, but this cannot include the MSW taken out-of-state.
 This type of fee is less beneficial with our two Counties bordering another state

 The current 2015-2029 plan provides the option for either fully or partially funding the JBRSW Authority through designation fees.
-This option has reduced the assessment and if revenue continues to increase annually due to this option, the Authority Board would be able to reduce the assessment amount at the annual reassessment allowable each September.
+This option has reduced the charge and if revenue continues to increase annually due to this option, the Authority Board would be able to reduce the charge amount at the annual reassessment allowable each September.

 This new Plan includes many of the JB Green Team programs and services you may be familiar with.
 We provide recycling opportunities in Jefferson and Belmont Counties with many different programs.